 You may have noticed that I haven’t said anything about the actual gameplay.
 This is because, quite frankly, there isn’t much to it in the original Mortal Kombat and what is there isn’t very good compared to Street Fighter II.
-There are only seven playable characters, who all have the same amount of health and the same normal attacks: high punch, low punch, high kick, low kick, throw, roundhouse kick, sweep kick and uppercut as well as some elbow and knee strikes up close.
-It’s all very basic.
+There are only seven playable characters, who all have the same amount of health and the same normal attacks.
+The action buttons perform high and low punches and kicks, as well as some elbow and knee strikes up close.

 Another major difference that is also an MK trademark is the dedicated button used for blocking instead of holding back to block like in most fighting games.
 All attacks also cause chip damage, instead of just the special moves.

-The most convenient way to experience MK1 at this point is probably the Arcade Kollection port for the PS3 and Xbox 360, which is mostly arcade-perfect with some sound issues.
+The most convenient way to experience MK1 at this point is probably the Arcade Kollection port for the PS3 and Xbox 360, which is mostly arcade-perfect with some unfortunate technical issues that drag down the experience.
 Just avoid the PC version, which still has the dreaded Games for Windows Live bolted to it.
 Obviously, you can also emulate the arcade version, which might be the way to go on PC.
+Or in general, really.

 The original Mortal Kombat is more than a bit rough at this point and was definitely sold more on the gory visuals than anything involving its gameplay, but everything has to start somewhere.
 Mortal Kombat was originally meant to be a one-time project and the team was intending to move on to other games, but there was no going back once the game became a megahit.
 A sequel was inevitable.